-Although you may be familiar with residential real estate lending, securing a commercial real estate loan involves excellence in key financial areas.
+Although you may be familiar with residential real estate lending, securing a commercial real estate hard money loan involves excellence in key financial areas.
 Before you start the commercial loan process, take some time to review the five areas that can make a difference between successful qualification and unfortunate rejection.

 1. Total Net Worth